-- ... here's where you can put into practice the proper mindset we've just talked about... - Here's a page on the science and evidence on whether astrology actually works. - Key take-away point: If there is no correlation (and no anti-correlation), then there is no basis to claim any cause/effect between planets and personalities. - And therefore: nothing needing explanation. - Feel no need to search for amazing, subtle, undiscovered mechanisms by which planets could affect personality.
-The time to do that, would be only if there were evidence of correlation. - No correlation means no justification for claiming natal astrology has any validity
+- ... here's where you can put into practice the proper mindset we've just talked about... - Here's a page on the science and evidence on whether astrology actually works. - Key take-away point: If there is no correlation (and no anti-correlation), then there is NO EVIDENCE of any cause/effect between planets and personalities. - And therefore: NOTHING needing EXPLANATION. - Feel no need to search for amazing, subtle, undiscovered mechanisms by which planets could affect personality.
+The time to do that, is only if there were EVIDENCE of correlation. - NO CORRELATION means NO EVIDENCE, for any influence or cause/effect relationship

-You might be thinking: "But "Correlation is not Necessarily Causation"
+Don't be taken off guard by the claim "Correlation is not Necessarily Causation"

 - True.
-But entirely misses the point.
-The point is an entirely different statement Zero correlation is strong evidence that there is no causation involved. - In other words correlation is a bare minimum in order for causation to even be a possibility. - So, yes correlation does not prove causation - that's true enough.
+But entirely irrelevant and misses the point.
+The point, is an entirely different statement - Zero correlation is strong evidence that there is no causation involved. - In other words correlation is a bare minimum for causation to even be a possibility. - So, yes correlation does not prove causation - true enough.
 But lack of correlation IS STRONG evidence there is no causation.